IIb or not IIb: A Catalog of ZTF Kilonova Imposters: Evaluation Metrics

 After applying the GP, we calculate a number of derived observational metrics for the transients.
 These include the rise, the fade, the color at each filter's peak, and the full width at half maximum (FWHM).
 The specifics of these calculations are described in further detail in their respective subsections below.

-We compare the sample of transients to a grid of kilonova models computed with the 3D Monte Carlo radiative transfer code \texttt{POSSIS} \citep{Bul2019,Bul2023}.
+We compare the sample of transients to a grid of kilonova models computed with the 3D Monte Carlo radiative transfer code \texttt{POSSIS} \citep{Bul2019,Bul2023}. \texttt{POSSIS} can handle arbitrary 3D geometry for the ejecta and simulate KN flux and polarization spectra for different observer viewing angles.
+Thermal radiation is represented by Monte Carlo packets that are assigned initial energies and frequencies and interact with matter while traveling through the expanding and opaque ejecta.
 In particular, we use the grid presented in \citep{Dietrich2020}\footnote{The grid is publicly available at \url{https://bit.ly/possis_models}}.
-The ejecta are divided into two main components: a disk-wind ejecta component in the inner region (i.e., low velocities) and a dynamical ejecta component in the outer regions (i.e., high velocities) characterized by lanthanide-rich compositions close to the merger plane and lanthanide-poor compositions at polar angles.
-The masses of the two components, $m_{\rm wind}$ and $m_{\rm dyn}$, and the half-opening angle of the lanthanide-rich component, $\phi$, are varied to create a grid of 196 models, with observables extracted for $11$ different viewing angles.
+The ejecta are assumed to be axially symmetric and are divided into two main components: a disk-wind ejecta component in the inner region (i.e., low velocities) and a dynamical ejecta component in the outer regions (i.e., high velocities) characterized by lanthanide-rich compositions close to the merger plane and lanthanide-poor compositions at polar angles.
+The masses of the two components, $m_{\rm wind}\in[0.01,0.03,0.05,0.07,0.09,0.11,0.13]\,M_\odot$ and $m_{\rm dyn}\in[0.001,0.005,0.01,0.02]\,M_\odot$, and the half-opening angle of the lanthanide-rich component, $\phi\in[0,15,30,45,60,75,90]^\circ$, are varied to create a grid of 196 models, with observables extracted for $11$ different viewing angles.
+All models share the same velocity structure, with the wind ejecta extending from 0.025 to 0.08c and the dynamical ejecta from 0.08 to 0.3c.
 The values for the model grid are generally plotted as black points in all figures.

 We also calculate these metrics for AT2017gfo and include it under the ``AT2017gfo" label.
 We note that, since ZTF was not operating at the time of its detection, there are no ZTF observations of AT2017gfo.
-Instead, we use observations from Pan-STARRS, which captured the fade in 3 bands similar to those of ZTF.
+Instead, we use observations from Pan-STARRS \citep{2016arXiv161205560C}, which captured the fade in 3 bands similar to those of ZTF\footnote{We chose to use Pan-STARRS data for AT2017gfo due to the number of observations, from which the GP benefits.
+We elected to not include two other prominent KNe asssociated with GRBs 211211A \citep{2022Natur.612..223R} and 230307A \citep{2023GCN.33569....1L, 2024Natur.626..742Y} in our analysis.
+In the former case, there are not enough Pan-STARRS observations to meaningfully fit with the GP, and in the latter case, it was not observed by Pan-STARRS.}.
 The same GP is applied to these observations, which can be seen in Figure \ref{fig:AT2017gfo}.
 Across all the metrics evaluated, AT2017gfo generally falls within the same range as the KN model grid.

 In addition to the following sections, which consider a combination of metrics, we evaluate the numerical separation between transient classes and the model grid with respect to each metric using a "distance" method that is described in Section \ref{sec:metric-distance}.